 Recommended by Stephanie from From the Poolside

 Hotel Arvor is both perfect for a solo traveller, a couple or a family.
-The setting in the 9th arrondisssement is perfect to quickly get to either Opéra, Montmartre, the “grands magasins” in Boulevard Haussman or by tube quickly to the chic boho neighborhood of Saint Germain or the Quartier latin.
+The setting in the 9th arrondissement is perfect to quickly get to either Opéra, Montmartre, the “grands magasins” in Boulevard Haussman or by tube quickly to the chic boho neighbourhood of Saint Germain or the Quartier Latin.

-The rooms for families are of a good size (a treat in Paris) and the lounge downstairs is really welcoming.
-Plus you’ll love the home made cake for breakfast and the fact that you are stone throw from rue des Martyrs with its array of food shops and delicious pastry shops specializing in one type of cakes only.
-Yes in Paris you can have an entire shop dedicated to madeleines or éclairs!
+The rooms for families are of a good size (a treat in Paris), and the lounge downstairs is really welcoming.
+Plus, you’ll love the homemade cake for breakfast and the fact that you are a stone’s throw from rue des Martyrs, with its array of food shops and delicious pastry shops specializing in one type of cake only.
+Yes, in Paris, you can have an entire shop dedicated to madeleines or éclairs!

 Click here for more information about Hotel Arvor.